 What Is the Compensation for a Wrongful Death?

-Washington wrongful death law provides for several different types of damages (compensation) in a wrongful death action.
+Washington’s wrongful death law provides for several types of damages (compensation) in a wrongful death action.
 RCW 4.20.020

 - The personal representative on behalf of the estate may recover for funeral expenses, medical and hospital costs prior to death, lost net income, survival actions, and pain and suffering of the decedent.
-Expert witness are often used to establish these amounts
+Expert witnesses are often used to establish these losses.

 - Any amounts recovered by the personal representative that are not for payment of estate expenses will be paid to the beneficiaries under the statute.

 - Family members who qualify as dependent beneficiaries under the law may recover.
 These beneficiaries relied on the decedent for support.
-They may recover for their own pain and suffering, loss of care, loss of companionship, and lost future financial support.
+They may recover for their pain and suffering, loss of care, loss of companionship, and loss of future financial support.

 - In addition to damages for medical expenses, parents of a minor child may also recover for “the loss of love and companionship of the child and for injury to or destruction of the parent-child relationship.”